 Students in University Residences enhance their Western Experience in diverse and inclusive communities that foster active learning, leadership, social responsibility, civic engagement, and effective citizenship: supported by a high quality, attractive and sustainable campus environment.

-Eric Alexander, Assistant Dean of Student Engagement & Director of Viking Union Facilities
+Eric Alexander, Associate Dean of Student Engagement & Director of Viking Union Facilities

 Viking Union 545, MS-9106 | Tel.
 360-650-3451 | Viking Union Website

 The Viking Union Complex is a place for all community members - a people place, a place to meet, get involved, and to relax.
 The complex houses the Associated Students government offices and activities, the Viking Union/Student Activities administrative offices, and numerous student facilities.